amitkgupta/adventofcode.com/README.md

 ## 2017

-- Code and stars for Days 1-19, plus Day 20 Part 1
+Code and stars for Days 1-20.

 ## 2018

-Some code, no stars (different account?)
+Some code, no stars (different account?).

 ## 2019

-Little code, few stars
+Little code, few stars.

 ## 2020

-No code, no stars
+No code, no stars.

 ## 2021